 Dan Buckle, Chandon Senior Winemaker

-Dionysus is in Dan’s blood, beginning with his father’s own vineyard on the Mornington Peninsula where he roped in Dan to plant, prune and pick throughout his teenage years, and beyond.
-Dan jumped into the wine retail market, then studied for a Bachelor of Applied Science in Wine.
-It’s a tale of wanderlust from there, moving between vintages in Bordeaux, Burgundy and Champagne, and time spent at Coldstream Hills, Yering Station and Mount Langi Ghiran.
+After jumping into the restuarant and bar world, Dan then studied for a Bachelor of Applied Science in Wine.
+It’s a tale of wanderlust from there, moving between vintages in Bordeaux, Burgundy and Champagne, and years spent at Coldstream Hills, Yering Station and Mount Langi Ghiran.

 Sip on a Chandon wine, guided by Dan’s meticulous hand, and expect distinctive Chandon charisma, with a serve of the unexpected on the side.